 Abby Damon interned with Initiative: Eau, an American non-governmental organization a program that focused on improving water safety and sanitation in developing urban areas.
 Damon worked in West Africa in the Fada N’Gourma, Burkina Faso branch with their research team.

-Julia Iannuzzi is a third-year EES student and spent a semester at the University College Cork (UCC) in Cork, Ireland.
+Julia Iannuzzi spent a semester at the University College Cork (UCC) in Cork, Ireland.
 UCC is known as one of the world’s most sustainable universities.
 While at the university she joined the Environmental Society and participated in the global climate strike.

 Julia also took a course about Sustainable Living, the Environment and Human Health, and Environmental Economic Geography.

 EES students can take advantage of courses at other institutions for a variety of reasons.
 From simply saving money at a local community college to unique field courses, there are opportunities to gain new perspectives and experiences by studying away.

 Quinn Collins participated in the Earth Corps three-week domestic study away field course at the University of Colorado working for the Rocky Mountain Field Institute (RMFI).
 This non-profit specializes in outdoor conservation and restoration of Southern Colorado, for him, they worked in the Sangre de Cristo Mountains.
 During his course, he attended lectures, lead and participated in discussions, climbed mountains, and constructed trail work in an effort to leave a positive impact on the environment.
 He expresses his experience as, “truly outstanding at how it influences all of the participants, myself included, to leave and lead positive restoration efforts in our communities and country. ”